bioFAM/MOFA/README.md

 There are two important quantities to keep track of:
 * **Number of factors**: you start the model with a large enough amount of factors, and the model will automatically remove the factors that do not explain significant amounts of variation.
-* **deltaELBO**: this is the objective function being maximised which is used to assess model convergence.
-Once the deltaELBO decreases below a threshold, training will end and the model will be saved as an .hdf5 file.
-Then, you are ready to start the analysis with the R package.
+* **deltaELBO**: this is the convergence statistic.
+Once the deltaELBO decreases below a threshold (close to zero), training will end and the model will be saved as an .hdf5 file.
+Then, you are ready to start the downstream analysis.

 ### Step 2: Disentangle the variability
 MOFA disentangles the heterogeneity of a high-dimensional multi-omics data set into a reduced set of latent factors that capture global sources of variation.